Uttoxeter Canal: History

-The Uttoxeter Canal was promoted by the Trent and Mersey Canal Company and authorised by an Act of Parliament in 1797.
+The Uttoxeter Canal was promoted by the Trent and Mersey Canal Company and authorised by an act of Parliament, the Trent and Mersey Canal Act 1797 (37 Geo.
+3. c.
+81).
 This was a political move, designed to prevent a rival scheme for a canal to Uttoxeter.
 The planned Commercial Canal was intended to link the Chester Canal at Nantwich to the Ashby Canal at Moira, passing through Stoke-on-Trent and Uttoxeter, and would have had a serious impact on the profitability of the Trent and Mersey Company if it had been built.

-Powers to alter the proposed route at Alton were included in an act of Parliament obtained in 1802, but because the new canal was not expected to be profitable, construction was delayed.
-Ten years after the Act was passed, work began under the direction of the canal engineer John Rennie, with the 13 mi canal opening on 3 September 1811.
+Powers to alter the proposed route at Alton were included in the Trent and Mersey Canal (Railways) Act 1802 (42 Geo.
+3. c. xxv), but because the new canal was not expected to be profitable, construction was delayed.
+Ten years after the act was passed, work began under the direction of the canal engineer John Rennie, with the 13 mi canal opening on 3 September 1811.
 It is sometimes referred to as a branch of the Caldon Canal.
 19 locks were required to drop the level of the canal as it passed down the valley of the River Churnet.

 Froghall Basin was the transshipment point for limestone brought from Caldon Low quarries, a few miles to the east.
 The limestone was carried along a plate tramway, one of the first to use iron rails, which was built in 1758.
 The tramway was rebuilt on a new alignment in 1785, and completely rebuilt in 1800.
 In 1849, it was replaced by a cable railway.
 Three locomotives worked the tracks at Froghall Basin, named Toad, Frog and Bobs.
 The quarries ceased operation in 1920.

 There was a proposal to construct a branch to Ashbourne, and another in 1839 to extend the canal along the Dove Valley to link up with the Trent and Mersey Canal, but no details of the precise routes have survived.
 The canal was not a financial success, and the Trent and Mersey Company made plans to close it.
 However, the canal company was taken over by the North Staffordshire Railway, and with the exception of the first lock and the basin at Froghall, which remained in use until about 1930, the canal was closed by the railway company on 15 January 1849.
 A large part of it was subsequently filled in, and used for the route of the Churnet Valley railway line (which incidentally, although it is now dismantled, had the first automatic, train-operated level-crossing in the UK, at Spath, just outside Uttoxeter.)

 A few bridges from the Uttoxeter Canal still exist, with the occasional milepost visible, including two which have been relocated to the bowling green in Denstone village.
 Very little can be seen of the canal in Uttoxeter, but there is still evidence it existed, as there is an area called "The Wharf".